 a) Heat a large frying pan over high heat (no oil!). b) Add the lamb mince and cook until browned, 3-5 mins. c) Break up with a wooden spoon as it cooks and drain off any excess fat.

-a) Meanwhile, halve the courgette lengthways, then slice into 1cm thick half moons. b) Roughly chop the coriander (stalks and all). c) Peel and grate the garlic (or use a garlic press).
+a) Meanwhile, halve the courgette lengthways, then slice into 1cm thick half moons. b) Roughly chop the coriander (stalks and all).

-a) Lower the heat to medium and add the garlic and courgette to the lamb.
+a) Lower the heat to medium and add the courgette to the lamb.
 Cook for 2 mins. b) Add the tagine paste and garnish, chopped tomatoes and remaining stock pot. c) Bring to the boil and stir well to dissolve the stock pot.

 a) Fluff the couscous up with a fork and season with salt and pepperto taste. b) Stir the coriander through the stew. c) Taste and season with salt and pepper if necessary. d) Share the couscous between your plates and top with the lamb stew.
 ENJOY!